adamsoliev/bearblog/intro-sql/blogpost.md

 * Joins results — the combined `release × artist_credit_name` output is then used to probe the second hash table built from `artist`, returning only those artists that have at least one release in a non-English language
 * Gathers and sorts — finally, all worker threads send their results to the `Gather` process, which merges them and sorts the artist names alphabetically

+A couple of things to note in the full query plan.
+First, the `Filter` node is the least efficient way to filter data.
+It means PostgreSQL is reading every single row from the table and only then checking if the row matches the `WHERE` clause conditions, discarding most of them after doing all the work to read them.
+A much better alternative, which a proper index would enable, is for the database to apply those conditions at the index level either as access predicate or filter predicate:
+* Access Predicates: If your `WHERE` clause uses the leading column(s) of an index (e.g., `WHERE A = value1` on an `(A, B, C)` index), the database uses `A = value1` as an access predicate.
+It can instantly seek within the B-tree to the exact start and end of the relevant data.
+This is the most efficient way to limit the search space.
+* Filter Predicates: This is what happens when your `WHERE` clause uses a non-leading column without constraining all the columns before it (e.g., `WHERE A = value1 AND C = value2` on an `(A, B, C)` index).
+The database uses `A = value1` as an access predicate to find the range of index entries to scan.
+Then, as it scans through that range, it applies `C = value2` as a filter predicate.
+It checks the value of `C` within each index entry and discards those that don't match before it ever fetches the corresponding row from the main table.

-From the database's perspective, this plan reveals three important decisions.
-The first is the scan method, where it chose Sequential Scans for all tables, meaning it's reading all the data from top to bottom.
-The second key decision is the join method; it exclusively selected Hash Joins over other options like Nested Loop or Merge Joins.
-Finally, and perhaps most importantly, is the chosen join order, where the database opted to join `release` and `artist_credit_name` first, before joining that combined result with the `artist` table.
+Second, this plan illustrates the three fundamental decisions the query planner makes when building an execution plan.
+The first is the scan method, where you can see it chose `Sequential Scans` for all tables, meaning it's reading the table from top to bottom.
+The second key decision is the join method; it exclusively selected `Hash Joins` over other options like `Nested Loop` or `Merge Joins`.
+Finally, and most importantly, is the join order, where the database opted to join `release` and `artist_credit_name` first, before joining that combined result with the `artist` table.

 #### Q4
 List the releases with the longest names in each CD-based medium format.
 Sort the result alphabetically by medium format name, and then release name.
 If there is a tie, include them all in the result.\